rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ## Parallel Paradigms

-How to achieve a parallel computation is roughly divided into two camps: one is "data parallel" and the other is "message passing".
-MPI (Message Passing Interface, the parallelization method we use in our lessons) obviously belongs to the second camp.
-"OpenMP" belongs to the first.
+Parallel computation strategies can be divided roughly into two paradigms, "data parallel" and "message passing".
+MPI (Message Passing Interface, the parallelization method we use in our lessons) represents the second paradigm.
+Probably the most commonly used example of the data parallel paradigm is "OpenMP".
 In the message passing paradigm, each CPU (or core) runs an independent program.
+These programs work together on the same problem and communicate with each other by passing messages between them.
+If one CPU has a piece of data that a second CPU needs, it can send that data to the other.

+In the data parallel paradigm, multiple CPU's run the same program and the data is shared in common.
+Each CPU runs the same commands on a different piece of data.
-Parallelism is achieved by receiving data which it doesn't have, and sending data which it has.
-In the data parallel paradigm, there are many different data and the same operations (instructions in assembly language) are performed on these data at the same time.
-Parallelism is achieved by how many different data a single operation can act on.
-This division is mainly due to historical development of parallel architectures: one follows from shared memory architecture like SMP (Shared Memory Processor) and the other from distributed computer architecture.
-A familiar example of the shared memory architecture is GPU (or multi-core CPU) architecture and a familiar example of the distributed computing architecture is a cluster computer.
-Which architecture is more useful depends on what kind of problems you have.
+This works well when the same operation needs to be performed on many pieces of data at the same time.
+This is the way GPU's are designed to operate.

+The reason for this division is mainly the historical development of parallel algorithms.
+One one follows from shared memory architecture like SMP (Shared Memory Processor) and the other from distributed computer architectures.
+Wether one is more efficient that the other depends on the type of problem you want to solve.
-Sometimes, one has to use both!

 Consider a simple loop which can be sped up if we have many CPUs (or cores) for illustration: